AshwinDeshpande96/Spotify-ETL-Pipeline-AWS-Lambda-CloudWatch-DynamoDB/README.md

 * In this project the trigger is scheduled event to start processing new data.
 * Trigger consists of three important components
   * CRON Job to schedule the event on a loop.
-I chose to simply run the CRON Job every minute.
+This CRON command executes every minute.
     * \* \* \* \* \* python3 trigger.py playlists.csv
   * Python Script [trigger.py](https://github.com/AshwinDeshpande96/Spotify-ETL-Pipeline-AWS-Lambda-DynamoDB/blob/main/trigger/trigger.py).
 This loops through a csv that consists of a list of Playlist IDs
     * Each Playlist ID is stored along with 2 variable: **request_sent** a boolean and **response** a json string return by the lambda function.